gitter-badger/BibleToken/README.md

 - Pin the `Bible.xml` file to the IPFS
 - Get all `.sol` files onto the Remix IDE (note that the paths of `SafeMath.sol`, `Ownable.sol`, `Pausable.sol`, and `AddressUtils.sol` will have to be changed when imported in their respective files if opting to use the Remix IDE to test BibleToken)
 - In the Remix IDE under the "Settings" tab, select from the "Select new compiler version" dropdown menu, "0.4.20+commit.3155dd80"
-- Still under "Settings" tab, under the "General Settings" menu enable, "Enable Optimization"
+- Still under "Settings" tab, under the "General Settings" menu, enable "Enable Optimization"
-- Navigate to the "Run" tab and from the "Environment" dropdown menu select, "Web3 Provider" and fill in the appropriate port number
+- Navigate to the "Run" tab and from the "Environment" dropdown menu, select "Web3 Provider" and fill in the appropriate port number
 - Compile `BibleTokenCore.sol`
 - Deploy the "BibleTokenCore" contract
-- Finally test it out!
+- Finally test it out (note that to mint a token it is required that you send 0.03 Ether along with the transaction)!